-If we collect data from fewer than 30 respondents in a county, we may combine or 'cluster' that county with an adjacent county in that same state and time zone that we measured via the same instrument.
+If we collect data from fewer than 30 respondents in a county, we may combine or 'cluster' that county with an adjacent county (or similar county) in that same state and time zone that we measured via the same instrument.
 If we cluster counties, we weight the sample and report estimates for the cluster as if it were one county.

-Factors we consider when determining if it is appropriate to cluster counties include the counties' populations and intab (we won't cluster counties that are too dissimilar), market conditions, and broadcaster preference.
+Factors we consider when determining if it is appropriate to cluster counties include the counties' populations and In-Tab (we won't cluster counties that are too dissimilar), market conditions, and broadcaster preference.

 Additionally, we will not cluster a county if we collected "zero" In-Tab from the county.
 Due to the nature of random sampling, it is very unlikely that we would not collect any In-Tab from a county.
+Counties that have no qualifying stations will be removed from the Coverage Report.